fmhy/edit/docs/adblockvpnguide.md

 ## ▷ Proxy Sites

-* **Note** - Keep in mind many proxy sites log info like IP address, sites visited etc. They're useful for unblocking sites, but not very useful for privacy.
+* **Note** - Keep in mind many proxy sites log info like IP address, sites visited, etc. They're useful for unblocking sites, but not very useful for privacy.

 ***